 There are four criteria lenders look at when approving your application: income, credit score, and down payment percentage.
-If you're unsure where you stand in any of these categories, it's good to get a pre-approval from a lender before starting the application process.
+If you're unsure where you stand in any of these categories, it's good toget a pre-approval from a lender before starting the application process.
+The pre-approval has the added benefit that with many lenders you are able to lock in your mortgage rate and be immune to potential rises in mortgage rates over the lock (hold) period.
 That way, you can identify and fix any issues that may be holding you back.
 This article will dive into each of the criteria to help you understand how to get approved for a mortgage in Canada.
 It will discuss the different types of lenders and the process of receiving a mortgage.

 |Income||Credit Score||Down Payment|